 “What do we have to snack on?”

-“There’s fruit in the refrigerator, frozen burritos, tortilla chips and potato chips, salsa in the refrigerator, Coke, 7Up, and root beer.
+“There’s fruit in the refrigerator, bananas in the dish on the counter, frozen burritos, tortilla chips and potato chips, salsa in the refrigerator, Coke, 7Up, and root beer.
 This is a do-it-yourself snack shop,” she told us, then chuckled.
 “I have some dreary medical books to read, so I’ll be in the family room doing my homework.”

 “Hey, Mom,” I said, “Scott’s dad is a doctor.
 Scott, why don’t you tell my mom what your dad does.”